Palestine Legal Resources Canada

 Just Peace Advocates is a registered Canadian not-for-profit.
 In the USA, Just Peace Advocates is a fiscally sponsored project of the Non-Violence International in the USA, a 501(c)(3) non-profit organization.

 The movement for Palestinian rights continues to grow in the Canada – from the mushrooming of campus groups like Students for Justice in Palestine, to the rise in boycott, divestment and sanctions (BDS) campaigns, to everyday people moved to change the status quo for Palestine.

 As support for Palestinian rights has grown, so too have attempts by groups that uncritically support Israeli state policies to silence advocates for change.
 Through a variety of tactics, these groups pressure government actors, universities and other private institutions to investigate, censor and punish individuals and groups who criticize Israel or support Palestinian rights.

 On campuses, students have faced disciplined for peaceful protests and professors forced to defend their research projects related to Palestine.
 Events at public venues have been canceled in response to pressure campaigns.
 Local, provincial and national government actors have introduced bylaws, motions and legislation targeting BDS campaigns.

 Outright censorship of those who contemplate critically discussing this issue — as well as self-censorship to avoid backlash — is pervasive.

 Untold numbers of other instances of students, academics, activists and ordinary people all over the country go unreported, with many electing to keep quiet out of fear of losing their job or facing increased scrutiny for their views.

-The Palestine Justice Hub confronts this widespread suppression of Palestine advocacy by representing, advising and providing legal education to activists and communities who stand up for justice in Palestine.
+We work to confront this widespread suppression of Palestine advocacy by representing, advising and providing legal education to activists and communities who stand up for justice in Palestine.

 How is speech in support of Palestine being silenced?